CyberGeekPk/IBM-Cybersecurity-Analyst-Notes/course5/module2.md

 - Describe IP protocols and their relationship with network traffic routing
 - Implement network routing and address resolution protocols
 - Secure a small office/home office (SOHO) network

+## IP Addressing - The Basics of Binary
+Decimal operates on base 10, while binary operates on base two.
+Hexadecimal, base 16 offers a more compact number representation compared to binary.
+To calculate the number representations by raise the base to the power of the number of digits available.
+To convert from any base system to decimal, draw a table where column headers represent the base raised to increasing powers.